MediaComem/docker-brownbag/README.md

 # Docker Brown Bag: From Hello World to Swarm

 This document is a step-by-step guide that you can follow to learn the basics of Docker, from running a hello world container to running a multi-machine swarm.
+It's a condensed version of some of Docker's own documentation and other articles (see the [references](#references) at the bottom).

 Note: many names and IDs shown in sample command outputs in this guide are randomly generated or context-dependent, and will differ on your machine.